 The meat selection is impressive, to say the least… Heritage pork belly & Berkshire chops; free-range whole chickens or individual pieces in various marinades; Ontario lamb racks, shanks and kefta (my current favourite for the BBQ); umpteen flavours of homemade sausage; beef for days (roasts, steaks, ground/mince, ribs, oxtail).
 Be it dinner for 2 or a BBQ for 22, Butchers of Distinction has you covered.
 There are also certified organic options, as well as a feed regime that is always listed.

 Butchers of Distinction isn’t just a butcher shop.
 As someone who has worked in Riverside for the past 7 years, I have seen many eateries come and go.
 Needless to say, their lunch options are a welcome addition to the neighbourhood.
 Sandwiches are freshly made, well sized, and are all around $7 after taxes.
 Chicken salad is always a highlight, as is their medium-rare roast beef with arugula, sharp cheddar and horseradish aioli.
 Once a week they also do a house-smoked ham & cheese, which is amazing if you happen to have a sandwich maker/panini press in the office (guilty as charged).
-Add one of their deli salads on the side, and you’ve got yourself quite the lunch.
+Add one of their soups or deli salads on the side, and you’ve got yourself quite the lunch.

 Butchers of Distinction also offers a range of ready-to-(h)eat options prepared on-site from their own produce.
 Truth be told, they have quite the assortment of pot pies that rival anywhere in the city (I’m looking at you, Summerhill Market).
 Dig into a hearty beef bourguignon or one of their chicken, broccoli and cheddar pies.
 Maybe it’s all the Canada 150 excitement happening right now, but my current go-to has gotta be their tourtiere.
 All are available in small (5″) or large (9″) depending on how many people you are feeding.